solegaonkar/graphic-design-notes/README.md

-# graphic-design-notes
-Notes and Resources out of the Graphic Design Udemy Course
+# The Complete Graphic Design Theory for Beginners Course